How to use Instagram for Customer Support inside Intercom

 An overview of how the Instagram Intercom integration works for customer support and why support breaks without it.

-The problem isn't that customers are using Instagram for support.
-The problem is that most support teams aren't set up to handle it properly.
+The problem is that most support teams aren't set up to handle inquiries properly on Instagram.
 Messages get missed.
-Agents lack context.
 There's no ownership, no visibility, and no way to measure team performance.
-Instagram becomes the channel everyone knows is important but no one can manage reliably.

 What does Instagram customer support actually look like when it's broken?